E-sniffer predicts non-responders to lung cancer immunotherapy

 Lung cancer is the leading cause of cancer death in men and women, according to the American Cancer Society.
 Most lung cancers, 85%, are non-small cell lung cancers, which are slower growing than small-cell lung cancers.

-To determine whether the sniffer could use those chemicals to identify patients would respond to immunotherapy, the researchers found patients who were about to undergo immunotherapy with so-called anti PD-1 drugs, pembrolizumab or nivolumaband, and who were willing to join the study.
+To determine whether the sniffer could use those chemicals to identify patients would respond to immunotherapy, the researchers found patients who were about to undergo immunotherapy with anti PD-1 drugs, pembrolizumab or nivolumab, and who were willing to join the study.

 Overall, 143 patients volunteered.
 Before immunotherapy, volunteers were asked to take a deep breath, hold it for five seconds and then slowly exhale into the eNose.